 Everyone dreams of a home, but not everyone can afford to fulfill this dream due to lacking finances.
 By applying for a home loan, you can get the financial support to fulfill your family’s dream as well as your own.
 Apply for a home loan online in an instant.
 You can pay the loan amount through EMI to the lender and avail of your dream home or property.

 Co-applicant Of A Home Loan:

 A person who joins the primary borrower in the application process for a single loan is a co-applicant.
 The co-applicant is also responsible for paying EMIs on home loans along with the primary borrower.
-The chances of meeting the eligibility criteria and the loan getting approved is higher when applying with a co-applicant.
+The chances of meeting the eligibility criteria and the loan getting approved are higher when applying with a co-applicant.

 Some banks insist that all co-owners should be co-applicants; the reverse is not necessary.
 If a co-applicant is not a co-owner and fails to repay the loan,